 Upon our return home and adjusting to a brand-new life as parents, I also was learning how to manage my wild blood sugars.
-With all the changes to my body, hormones, pain and healing, breastfeeding, lack of sleep, and so on, it was almost as if I was a new diabetic all over again.
+With all the changes to my body, hormones, pain and healing, breastfeeding, lack of sleep and so on, it was almost as if I was a new person with diabetes all over again.
 It’s crazy how the very second I gave birth to Jack, my insulin changes followed suit.
-I enjoyed it at the beginning, as I was finally able to splurge on those so-called pregnancy cravings and indulge in all the bagels, breads, and muffins that I so longed for.
+I enjoyed it at the beginning, as I was finally able to splurge on those so-called pregnancy cravings and indulge in all the bagels, breads and muffins that I so longed for.
 The best part is that breastfeeding allowed me to enjoy them without sending my blood sugars through the roof.
 Plus, I wasn’t plagued by the risks of insulin resistance with a baby on board.
-I enjoyed this phase for a while, but as I adjusted to my new role as a mother, I also discovered my new role as a pancreas manager – new basal rates, new sensitivity, new carb ratios, new insulin delivery with the extra calories consumed, new sleep schedule, etc. Talk about one heck of a learning curve.
+I enjoyed this phase for a while, but as I adjusted to my new role as a mother, I also discovered my new role as a pancreas manager—new basal rates, new sensitivity, new carb ratios, new insulin delivery with the extra calories consumed, new sleep schedule, etc. Talk about one heck of a learning curve.

 Diabetes never sleeps.
-We carry it through every season of life – the highs, the lows, the day-to-day, and the unexpected.
+We carry it through every season of life—the highs, the lows, the day-to-day and the unexpected.
 Sure, it would have been nice to breeze through a pregnancy without constantly walking that fine line of perfect 5.0-7.2 mmol/L90-130 mg/dL.
-But the strength, discipline, and resiliency it taught me through the whole journey is something I wouldn’t want to trade.
+But the strength, discipline and resiliency it taught me through the whole journey is something I wouldn’t want to trade.
 Motherhood is a gift and a title that comes with a lot of work and a lot of tears.
-Diabetes prepared me more than ever to persevere through a tough pregnancy, to fight through an intense delivery and recovery, and to become the best version of myself for my son.
-That is why I truly believe T1D moms are real-life superheroes.
+Diabetes prepared me more than ever to persevere through a tough pregnancy, to fight through an intense delivery and recovery and to become the best version of myself for my son.
+That is why I truly believe moms with type 1 diabetes (T1D) are real-life superheroes.

 This story is a part of a series, read Part I here.